Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Developing Comprehensive Benchmarks}

-Developing benchmarks to assess LLM safety and robustness across domains and attack types is crucial. \cite{Huachuan2023Latent} introduced a benchmark for textual inputs, highlighting the need for benchmarks evaluating multimodal LLMs. \cite{Chao2024JailbreakBench} presented JailbreakBench, an open-source benchmark providing a standardized framework for evaluating jailbreak attacks and serving as an evolving repository of adversarial prompts.
+Developing benchmarks to assess LLM safety and robustness across domains and attack types is crucial.
+Qiu et al. \cite{Qiu2023Latent} introduced a benchmark for textual inputs, highlighting the need for benchmarks evaluating multimodal LLMs.
+Chao et al. \cite{Chao2024JailbreakBench} presented JailbreakBench, an open-source benchmark providing a standardized framework for evaluating jailbreak attacks and serving as an evolving repository of adversarial prompts.